-Remove tar and oil spots, industrial dust, insects, and tree sap as guickly as possible from the surface of the paint to avoid lasting damage or staining.
+Remove tar and oil spots, industrial dust, insects, and tree sap as quickly as possible from the surface of the paint to avoid lasting damage or staining.
 Special cleaning products are available at a NISSAN dealer or any automotive accessory store.
+It is recommended that you visit a NISSAN dealer for these products.